 - Lumin Digital shall provide reports of user authentications to the Administrative Website as well as activity of reports of actions administrative and end-users take.

 - Client shall establish procedures for and accept responsibility for reviewing reports to ensure user authentication activity and actions made through the Administrative Website is authorized by Client in accordance with Client’s policies.

 - Client shall authorize administrators it designates with the responsibility and access to respond to threats to the security or confidentiality of information, such as providing for client administrators to set account lockout policies or manually disable the accounts of users who may be attempting to fraudulently access the digital banking site of the institution.

-- Lumin Digital reserves the right to temporarily restrict, disable, or block access to one or more user credentials or sites to respond to suspected or observed imminent jeopardy to the security and confidentiality of sensitive data.
+- Lumin Digital reserves the right to restrict, disable, or block access to one or more user credentials, network addresses, or sites to respond to suspected or observed imminent jeopardy to the security and confidentiality of sensitive data.
 Such actions may be automated, such as to respond to denial-of-service or botnet threats or may be made manually, such as to lock a login that appears to be attempting or engaging in fraudulent behavior.